KS4 Personalised Curriculum Choices

-In addition to their core curriculum (English, Mathematics, Science, Personal Development, Careers and PE), pupils in Years 10 and 11 will study a personalised options curriculum.
-This enables pupils to select from a suite of accredited courses for a proportion of their timetable, these choices are based on their interests, career or post-16 aspirations.
+In addition to their core provision (English, Mathematics, Science, Personal Wellbeing, PSHE, Careers and PE), pupils in Y10 Grizedale and Y11 Blidworth will study Personalised Accreditations.
+This enables pupils to select from a suite of accredited courses for a proportion of their timetable, these choices are based on their curricular interests and career or post-16 aspirations.
 Study is taken over the two year of KS4 and the suite combines a range of accreditation from ELC to GCSE and L1 to L2 vocational programmes.Personalised Curriculum Brochure

 Parent’s Jargon Buster